Hamster45105/ddgemail-token/README.md

 As the site uses Vercel, it can (and does) use Vercel's web analytics.
 You can find out more about how this works [here](https://vercel.com/docs/analytics).

-No data is stored by the server, you can check the source code to see.
-If you really don't want to use the site, you can find other ways to get your key [on this wiki](https://github.com/Hamster45105/DuckAddressSend/wiki/Get-DDG-API-Key).
+No data is stored by the server and no one can read your personal duck address or API keys because the site connects to DuckDuckGo's servers directly and no data is stored.
+If your unsure you can check the source code or host your own version.

 ## Deployment